florenceasitwas/site/_art/bigallo/abandoment-restitution-of-children.md

 ---
 layout: article
-title: The Abandonment and Restitution of Children
+title: Bigallo, The Abandonment and Restitution of Children, Gerini and di Baldese
 image: abandonment-bigallo.jpg
 category:
 building: bigallo